-The beanie, beret, and page-boy hat—aside from keeping our ears toasty-warm—are also essential winter tools for concealing dirty or lifeless locks.
-Plus, according to our friends at Pinterest, searches for these cold-weather hairstyles are up 208%.
+The beanie, beret, and page-boy hat—aside from keeping us looking stylish and trendy—are also essential tools for concealing dirty or lifeless locks.
+Plus, according to our friends at Pinterest, searches for these hat hairstyles were up 208% in 2018.

 So, what to do?
-Our tip is to play with some subtle variations that still feel cozy and won't take forever to create.
-Keep reading for seven hat-inclusive hairstyle ideas.
+Our tip is to play with some subtle variations that still feel chic and won't take forever to create.
+Keep scrolling for six hat-inclusive hairstyle ideas.

 Your natural texture looks great peeking out from underneath a hat—but in order to keep the fabric from roughing up your curls, opt for a silk-lined or silk-blend hat if you can.

-For that barely polished cool-girl look, use a wide-barreled curling iron to give your hair some subtle bend.
-Use a flexible hairspray like R+Co's Outer Space ($29) to keep the look intact.
+For that barely polished cow-girl, er, we mean cool-girl look (okay, maybe both), use a wide-barreled curling iron to give your hair some subtle bend.
+Use a flexible hairspray like R+Co's Outer Space ($32) to keep the look intact.

-But again, we still love the classic way to wear the beanie: no fuss, cozy, and cool.
+But again, we still love the classic way to wear a page boy hat: no fuss, cozy, and cool.
 (And concealing those un-shampooed roots?
 The ultimate bonus.)